KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ## Alternatives

-Another viable alternative to using tagged-unions is a technique called pointer tagging.
+Another viable alternative to using tagged unions is a technique called pointer tagging.
 Pointer tagging relies on the fact that all regularly allocated pointers are aligned to 8 bytes.
-To find out how exactly pointer-tagging works, I will kindly redirect you to my friend Max's blog.
+To find out how exactly pointer tagging works, I will kindly redirect you to my friend Max's blog.
 He has a great series going on where he implements a Lisp to x86 compiler, from scratch, in C.
 The following two articles contain his implementation of pointer tagging.